 Due to some credit card myths perhaps, the majority of Filipino adults avoid getting a credit card.
 And until now, many people fear that they will be buried in huge debts if they use a credit card.
-For some reason, there are some credit card users who make unintended purchases which have undesirable effects on their credit scores, such as poor credit on their financial portfolio.
+For some reason, there are some credit card users who make unintended purchases that have undesirable effects on their credit scores, such as poor credit on their financial portfolios.

 In order to understand the basics and facts about owning a credit card in the country, we’ll start to define what a credit card is in the following section.

 What is a Credit Card?